-At the Faculty of Education, you will have the opportunity to work with a diverse and active community of scholars and researchers who are addressing issues of current educational interest.
-A sampling of these research topics include critical thinking in teaching education and leadership for girls in the new urban environment, constructs of cultural border crossing and collateral learning in mathematics and science, relationship between leadership styles and teacher socialization, institutional ethnography, and intergenerational, bilingual and multicultural educational issues.
-As a graduate student at the Faculty of Education, you will have the opportunity to engage with professors as they pursue their research agenda, and to develop your own research interests.
+In our programs, you will have the opportunity to work with a diverse and active community of scholars and researchers, students and professors alike, who are addressing a wide range of current educational issues and interests.
+A sampling of these research topics include critical thinking in teacher education, leadership for girls in the new urban environment, constructs of cultural border crossing, collateral learning in mathematics and science, relationship between leadership styles and teacher socialization, institutional ethnography, and intergenerational, bilingual and multicultural educational issues.

-Full-time graduate students may be eligible for a variety of funding and scholarships from internal and external sources during their tenure, including possible funding from OGS, SSHRC, and other funding bodies.
-Entrance scholarships are available to applicants with a history of outstanding academic work.
-Graduate assistantships are also available on a competitive basis for those students seeking further financial support, graduate-level research, and teaching experience.
+Full-time graduate students may be eligible for funding and scholarships from a variety of internal and external sources, including Ontario Graduate Student (OGS) awards, Social Science and Humanities Research Council (SSHRC) scholarships, and Faculty of Graduate Studies (FGS) travel grants.
+Entrance scholarships may be available to applicants with a history of outstanding academic work and a grade point average (GPA) of 80% or higher.
+Graduate assistantships (GAships) are also available on a competitive basis for those students seeking further financial support.

-We invite you to consider doctoral studies if you have completed Master’s level studies and research.
-The Faculty of Education offers a Joint Ph.D. program in Educational Studies , in coordination with Brock University and Lakehead University.
+We invite you to consider doctoral studies if you have completed Master’s level studies.
+We offer a Joint Ph.D. program in Educational Studies .
 This program provides opportunities for study in the areas of Cognition and Learning, Social/Cultural/Political Contexts of Education, and Educational Leadership and Policy Studies.
-The Joint Ph.D. is a unique opportunity to study full-time or part-time with a cohort of graduate students who proceed through the program based on individualized plans of study facilitated by the flexibility of online program delivery and alternative assessment procedures.
+The Joint Ph.D. is a unique opportunity to study full-time or part-time with a cohort of graduate students who proceed through the program based on individualized plans of study facilitated by the flexibility of online program delivery.